salty2011/wolf/README.md

 games downloaded for them once they log in, and they can immediately play them (if they own the game).
 This only works if the host computer has downloaded the game themselves via steam first.

-In addition, it is likely each time a new user connects the first time, they will have to go to `Steam Settings` -> `Combatability` tab -> Turn on `Enable Steam Play for all other titles` and then restart steam.
+In addition, it is likely each time a new user connects the first time, they will have to go to `Steam Settings` -> `Compatability` tab -> Turn on `Enable Steam Play for all other titles` and then restart steam.
 This should persist for that user going forward.

 **If wolf users cant see some games as downloaded or playable this is likely why!**